cgardesey/mhg/readme.md

 ## Features

-- User authentication and authorization system with role-based access control.
+- Authentication: Secure user registration and login with JWT-based authentication.
-- CRUD operations for patients' records.
+- Patients Management: CRUD operations for managing patients' information.
+- Appointments: Schedule, view, and manage appointments for doctors and patients.
+- Medical Records: Keep track of patients' medical history, diagnoses, and treatments.
+- Admin Dashboard: Provide an admin dashboard to manage doctors and user roles.
-- Secure API endpoints with validation and error handling.
+- API Endpoints: Well-documented API endpoints for easy integration with the frontend or other applications.

 ## Prerequisites